 Rivaldo signed off with his masterpiece.
 It was his Citizen Kane moment.
 A goal of stunning creation and execution that deserves to be called one of the greatest the game has ever seen.
 Frank de Boer spotted Rivaldo in half a yard of space on the edge of the Valencia penalty area.
 The Dutchman lifted a delicious chipped pass in his direction.
 In truth, Rivaldo had controlled the ball on his chest in a manner that could easily be construed as clumsy.
 It bounced high into the air, a move that would render a chance gone for most players.
 But, of course, Rivaldo wasn’t most players.
 Fifteen years later it still beggars belief, but Rivaldo had the audacity and confidence in his own technique to launch his body into the most brilliant overhead kick, firing the ball precisely into the bottom corner beyond the despairing dive of Santiago Cañizares.

-The coaching staff had spilled out onto the pitch in a frenzy, with some choosing to look to the sky in disbelief at what they had just witnessed.
+The coaching staff had spilt out onto the pitch in a frenzy, with some choosing to look to the sky in disbelief at what they had just witnessed.
 It didn’t need years to become regarded as a masterpiece, it was instantly acknowledged.
 Rivaldo whipped off his shirt and was quickly ambushed by his astonished teammates.
 The goals were brilliant, yes, but the magnitude of the game elevated this performance into something otherworldly.

 Rivaldo, so often maligned and disparaged by his own supporters, was hailed as the saviour.
 It was a straight shootout to reach the Champions League and Rivaldo had produced the most deliriously implausible performance.
 The Brazilian had long been something of an unhappy Nou Camper but had now reached a career zenith.
 He was never going to let the dark mutterings of disquiet that followed his every move affect him.